anon5r/SkyTools/.junie/guideline.md

 # Junie Guidelines for SkyTools Project

-This document provides guidelines for using Junie with the SkyTools project, a web service built with Nuxt.js that interacts with Bluesky and AT Protocol, deployed to Cloudflare Pages & Workers.
+This document provides guidelines for using Junie with the SkyTools project, a web service built with Nuxt.js that interacts with Bluesky and AT Protocol, deployed to Vercel.

 ## Project Overview